Jeli Workflows (Legacy)

 - Check if the dimension exists on the incident or not.
 Example:

-.
-The workflow will run if the Communications Lead role has not been set.
+Communications Lead is not set.
+The workflow runs if the Communications Lead role has not been set.

 - Check if the dimension exists on the incident or not.
 Example: